 Discover the cannons (64 pounder guns, technically) and the ‘disappearing gun’ (or 6-inch 5-ton breach-loading Armstrong) that could be raised to fire above the fort’s ramparts then lowered again.
 Then, venture through the tunnel to the Engine Room which housed the generators, crucial to the operation of the Fort.

 The fort is open every Sunday (and most public holidays) between 10am and 4pm, and entry is free.
 Bring a picnic to enjoy after an eventful morning’s exploration.
 Fort Lytton makes a great day visit for your extended family—grandparents and grandkids alike will enjoy this experience.
-For the health and safety of our staff, volunteers and visitors, everyone over 16yrs must be fully vaccinated to visit this park.

 History comes alive